Reading Time: 7 minutes

 Apart from this, I teach digital and social media marketing to executives at three different universities around the world, Rutgers Business School in the United States as well as at the Irish Management Institute and the University of Jyvaskyla in Europe.
 I am also writing books.
 I plan to release a book next year on influencer marketing, which I believe is the hottest topic in social right now, called the Business of Influence.
 Everything I do revolves around helping businesses to leverage social media to attain their strategic objectives.

 Digital marketers face challenges in making their content seen and heard on search engines and their media channels.
-I think, in general, today’s challenges are the same as the last few years, which includes mobile optimization, video optimization, how to work more with influencers and get noticed in social media.
+I think, in general, today’s challenges are the same as the last few years, which include mobile optimization, video optimization, and how to work more with influencers and get noticed on social media.
 There is also the challenge of authenticity and gaining more with organic social media.
-This will lead to a big push into videos, mobile marketing, and technology to improve the SEO and increase the ROI through content marketing efforts.
+This will lead to a big push into videos, mobile marketing, and technology to improve SEO and increase the ROI through content marketing efforts.
 Marketers will have to take a multi-pronged approach.

-We are going to see the continued rise of mobile, video and influencer marketing, as we move forward.
-In the e-commerce space, the challenge for marketers is to create a seamless, personalized, and cross-channel journeys for customers so they can engage better with the brands.
+We are going to see the continued rise of mobile, video, and influencer marketing as we move forward.
+In the e-commerce space, the challenge for marketers is to create seamless, personalized, and cross-channel journeys for customers so they can engage better with the brands.
 I believe evolving a cross-channel marketing strategy will work well for them.